FlynnGeddes/spacex-app/README.md

 ## Running it on your machine

 - Install **Nodejs** if not already (https://nodejs.org/en/download/)
-- Download the app onto your local device
+- Download the project onto your local device
 - Run `npm install` in the terminal
 - Run `npm start` in the terminal